kevbite/kevbite.github.io/_posts/2015-09-29-tagging-bitbucket-repositories-with-appveyor.md

 ## Forgetting to tag on release?

 Who hasn't forgot to tag their repository after doing a build and pushing it live?
 There's even git extensions that do all the hard work for us too, take [git flow](http://danielkummer.github.io/git-flow-cheatsheet) for example on a `git flow release publish {RELEASE}` it will create you a tag with your given version number.
-The only problem with git flow is it doesn't automatically push the tags to remote repositories so you have to manually call `git push --tags` -  *Now how many times you forgot to do that?*
+The only problem with git flow is it doesn't automatically push the tags to remote repositories so you have to manually call `git push --tags` -  *Now how many times have you forgot to do that?*

 ## Continuous Integration Solution

-With most mature continuous integration solutions they come with a baked in solution for tagging your repository on a successful build.
+Most mature continuous integration solutions come with a baked in solution for tagging your repository on a successful build.

-The two off the top of my head that come to mind is CruiseControl.NET whereby you set a flag in your `sourcecontrol` XML block in the [configuration](http://cruisecontrolnet.org/projects/ccnet/wiki/Git configuration):
+The two that come to mind are CruiseControl.NET whereby you set a flag in your `sourcecontrol` XML block in the [configuration](http://cruisecontrolnet.org/projects/ccnet/wiki/Git configuration):

 ```xml
 <sourcecontrol type="git">